ibexa/documentation-developer/docs/pim/install_remote_pim.md

 To implement [Remote PIM support](pim_guide.md#remote-pim-support) you can build upon a foundation provided by [[= product_name_base =]].
 You can install the example package and modify it to connect to your external data source.

+In a real-life application, you replace its contents with custom code that connects to your remote product data source.

 ## Install Remote PIM example package

-Before you can create a custom implementation of Remote PIM support, you must install the example package first and configure [[= product_name =]] to use an external source of product information.

-In a real-life application, you replace its contents with custom code that connects to your remote product data source.

 Install the `ibexa/example-in-memory-product-catalog` package: